Azure-Samples/aoai-realtime-audio-sdk/python/samples/README.md

     Where the `<audio file>` is the input audio to be used in the run (sample files in the supported formats are included in the repository).

-    The last parameter can be iether `azure` or `openai` depending if the sample is to be run against Azure OpenAI or OpenAI respectively.
+    The last parameter can be either `azure` or `openai` depending if the sample is to be run against Azure OpenAI or OpenAI respectively.

 - To run the high-level client sample: